ThamiM20/WorkFlowLab-Template/docs/prd.md

+qwen
-### Service Architecture
+q### Service Architecture

 Microservices - The Next.js frontend and Strapi backend will be separate services that communicate via APIs.
+`
 ### Testing Requirements

+Ucamnt we ust the existing one
-Unit + Integration - Implement unit tests for critical components and integration tests for API endpoints.
+Init + Integration - Implement unit tests for critical components and integration tests for API endpoints.

 ### Additional Technical Assumptions and Requests